Rick's Daily Tips

 Google will recognize that your apps have already been paid for and let you install them onto the new phone with no hassle at all.

-And finally, your new Android phone can directly import your old phone’s data (contacts, text messages, etc.) in one easy step.
+Your new Android phone can directly import your old phone’s data (apps, contacts, text messages, etc.) in one easy step.
 This Google Support page explains how.

 I hope this helps, Tabitha.
 Good luck with your new phone!